Hands typing on laptop

 Protecting Yourself

-First Heritage does not ask for personal information via phone, text message or email.
+First Heritage will never ask for person information via phone, text message or email.
 However, if you contact us with a concern or issue, it may be necessary for you to provide that information.
 The information would only be used to further explore the problem and find a solution.
 If you are unsure whether a First Heritage FCU communication is legitimate or not, call First Heritage for verification.
+If you suspect that you have fallen victim to a scam or experienced fraud on your account, please contact us by calling 800.833.3338 or schedule an appointment to stop into one of our branches.

-The Web is a totally different animal than it was just a few short years ago.
+The internet is a total different place than it was just a few years ago.
 Most websites push content from a variety of sources, which allows attackers to create a minefield of scams, schemes and malicious content.
 Criminal activity is more and more sophisticated.

 • Set intricate passwords and change them frequently.